VallarasuS/Vallarasu.in/docs/_posts/2025-11-18-python-notes.md

 - starting with _ meant for internal use,
 - use lower case
 - avoid using keywords
-- user upper case for const
+- use upper case for const

 ## Operators
 - +, -, *, /, %, //, **